 What Dennis didn’t know is that what prompted the new career success was old career failure.
 The failure was preceded by a relatively meandering journey that often felt quite pointless.
 Except, it wasn’t pointless.
 There was a path; I just couldn’t see it because I was so close to it.

 Fourteen years after Dennis knighted me, I stepped away from leading an organization that generated nearly $30 million annually.
 Why?
 The path changed.
 It was time for a new direction.

-Since then I have written seven books, three of which are published (you’ll find them on this website, as well as just about anywhere else).
+Since then I have written seven books, four of which are published (you’ll find them on this website, as well as just about anywhere else).
 The other books are in the publishing process, with two expected to be published later this year.
 I’m working feverishly on others and have several other book ideas to launch soon.
 In fact, we created a niche publishing company to help faith-directed novelists to emerge from being “writers” to “authors.”